olliw42/mLRS-docu/docs/MAVLINK_FOR_OPENTX.md

 For more details on other possible configurations, please consult the MAVLink for OpenTx project discussion channels.

-## mLRS Rx Module Setup
+## mLRS Tx Module Setup

-These configurations are not strictly neccesary, but strongly recommended.
+- Tx Ch Source = mbridge

-- Rx Ser Link Mode = mavlink
+- Tx Ser Dest = mbridge
-- Rx Snd RadioStat = ardu_1
+- Tx Snd RadioStat = off

-It is also recommended to use the CRSF protocol instead of e.g. SBus if possible, i.e., set

-- Rx Out Mode = crsf
+Note: There are situations in which it can be useful to enable "Tx Snd RadioStat", but you should do this only if you know what you are doing.

+## mLRS Receiver Setup

+The configuration of the mLRS receiver can follow exactly the description in [CRSF Telemetry and Yaapu Telemetry App: mLRS Rx Module Setup](CRSF.md#mlrs-rx-module-setup).

-To avoid needing a separate signal wire for rc data, it is possible to send the rc data via a MAVLink message to the flight controller.
-In this case set
+It is possible to avoid the separate signal wire for the RC data, by sending the RC data via a MAVLink message to the flight controller.
+For this set:

 - Rx Snd RcChannel = rc override

-Note: It is recommended to use the CRSF protocol for rc data since you get benefits like better link statistics that aren't available when sending rc data via MAVLink.
+Note: It is recommended to use the CRSF protocol for the RC data, since you get benefits like better link statistics that are not available when sending the RC data via MAVLink.

+## ArduPilot Setup

+### MAVLink Serial Port

+- SERIALx_BAUD:
+    - 57 for 31 Hz, 50 Hz
+    - 38 for 19 Hz (57 works very well too, only parameter download is slower)
+- SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)
+- SERIALx_OPTIONS = 0

+Note: 'x' refers to the serial port of your flight controller used for MAVLink

+### Stream Rates

+In contrast to the other setups, the SRy parameters for the stream rates do not need to be configured here (i.e., can be left at zero).
+The MAVLink for OpenTx firmware requests the required streams itself.

+Only if the settings by the MAVLink for OpenTx firmware should be overruled, the SRy parameters can be configured as described in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup).

+Note: While the MAVLink for OpenTx radio is a full-fledged GCS in MAVLink terminology, it is not recognized by ArduPilot as its GCS, since the MY_GCS parameter is set by default to MissionPlanner/QGC.
+Accordingly, setting e.g. SERIALx_OPTIONS = 4096 has no effect.

+### CRSF Receiver

+The configuration of the receiver settings in the ArduPilot flight controller can follow exactly the description in [CRSF Telemetry and Yaapu Telemetry App: ArduPilot Setup](CRSF.md#ardupilot-setup).